 EXECUTIVE VICE PRESIDENT & CHIEF COMMUNICATIONS OFFICER

-Baum serves as the spokesperson for the team's business side and is responsible for all aspects of corporate, entertainment, and community communications.
-Baum led the communications campaign for the launch of the Brooklyn Nets’ brand identity, and has secured significant business and entertainment coverage for the Nets in publications such as USA Today, The New York Times, The Wall Street Journal, and Sports Illustrated, and on Good Morning America, Today, Morning Joe, CNN, CNBC, and Bloomberg Television.
+Baum, who joined the organization in 2005, led the public relations effort for Barclays Center since the initial plan for the arena was announced.
+Baum oversaw the communications campaign for the launch of the Brooklyn Nets’ brand identity, and has secured significant business and entertainment coverage in publications such as USA Today, The New York Times, The Wall Street Journal, and Sports Illustrated, and on Good Morning America, Today, Morning Joe, CNN, CNBC, and Bloomberg Television.
 In addition, Baum oversaw the PR campaign for the Islanders’ move to Brooklyn in 2015.

-Prior to joining the Nets, Baum was a publicist for more than three years with Dan Klores Communications, a public relations firm in New York.
+Prior to joining the organization, Baum was a publicist for more than three years with Dan Klores Communications, a public relations firm in New York.

 Baum was a sportswriter from 1994-2001 at the New York Post, during which time he broke a host of major stories covering professional, college, and high school teams.
 Baum was featured in a Sports Illustrated cover story in 1996 regarding his reporting, and has been an expert commentator on several national and local television and radio shows.